 While a single image cannot account for all these different settings, multiple images can capture different face areas and settings.
 Therefore, using multiple images provides more information about the individual's face, and we therefore expect an increased accuracy.
-As introduced in Section 1, due to hardware and network constraints, comparing the current live-image with multiple embeddings of the same person is not favorable in many situations.
+As introduced in Section 1, due to hardware and network constraints, comparing the current liveimage with multiple embeddings of the same person is not favorable in some situations.
 For an efficient face recognition pipeline, it would be best to only have a single embedding which is used as template for a person.
 This would allow the system to make use of the vast literature on single face image recognition.

-In contrast to this single-embedding approach, in recent years other work is published in the domain of video face recognition [6-10].
-Most of these papers propose an additional neural network to perform the weighting of different embeddings [6, 7, 9, 11].
+In contrast to this single-embedding approach, in recent years other work is published in the domain of video face recognition (Rao et al., 2017; Rivero-Hernández et al., 2021; Zheng et al., 2020; Liu et al., 2019; Gong et al., 2019).
+Most of these papers propose an additional neural network to perform the weighting of different embeddings (Liu et al., 2019; Rivero-Hernández et al., 2021; Yang et al., 2017; Gong et al., 2019).
 Especially on embedded devices, these additional networks have a significant runtime impact, as they need to perform an additional inference step.
 In order to be runtime-efficient even on embedded hardware, this paper focuses on creating a single embedding.